 - Ascending (inferior) part - fibers go in the superior direction to reach the insertion site; they medially rotate and depress the scapula.

-Origin: descending part - external occipital protuberance, medial third of the superior nuchal line; transverse part - nuchal ligament, spinous processes of all cervical and the first three thoracic vertebrae (C1 - T3); ascending part - spinous processes of all thoracic vertebrae below the third thoracic vertebra (T4 - T12).
+Origin: descending part - external occipital protuberance, medial aspect of the superior nuchal line; transverse part - nuchal ligament, spinous processes of all cervical and the first three thoracic vertebrae (C1 - T3); ascending part - spinous processes of all thoracic vertebrae below the third thoracic vertebra (T4 - T12).

 Insertion: acromial end of the clavicle, acromion and spine of the scapula.
 The descending part inserts on the lateral third of the clavicle, the transverse part ends at the acromion and scapular spine, while the ascending part inserts on the spine of the scapula.